This article will cover:

 If you would like to exclude some advocates who may be included in the rule you created above, you can do this in the Exclude Members area - Exclusion rules are set up in the same manner as inclusion criteria.

-For example, in the prior section, a group was made consisting of advocates who are in the Fruit industry.
-However, executive positions should be excluded - so you can type in VP to excluded advocates with the job titles VP.
+In the example above, we have included Advocates in Canada.
+We can now exclude all Torontonians from this group.
 After you have finished filling out all include and exclude criteria, you will see a list of advocates who match these criteria to the right side as seen below.

 Removing Advocates from Groups

 You can head over to the Advocate's full profile > Groups Tab > Click on the ' x' mark to remove the Group.

 The advocate is added back to the Group even after I have already removed the Group from the Advocate Profile.
 Why did this happen?